 Punching/Stamping

 Punching and stamping create holes or patterns in sheet metal.
 CNC machines are widely used, enabling complex designs at high speeds.
-The integration of robotic arms in 2025 will enhance productivity and consistency.
+The integration of robotic arms will enhance productivity and consistency.

 Finishing